-Before diving into specifics, here is a quick quiz to help set the stage.
+Before we dive into specifics, here's a quick quiz to help set the stage.
 Which scenario is easiest for an employer to catch a trade-secret thief red-handed?

 - Scenario 1: Clara Clepto is convinced that her list of customer contacts and pricing she developed over the years is her work product, so she believes she ought to be able to take it.
 She inserts a flash drive into the USB port of her laptop while no one is looking and then transfers all the files she needs onto the portable device.
-Clara pops the thumb drive into her purse and heads home with all the documents she believes she is entitled to. - Scenario 2: Freddie Freeloader knows that his employer is wallowing in cash and thinks he is entitled to a "parting gift" as he readies to leave for a competitor.
-So late one night while logged onto CashCo's system on his work-issued laptop, he uses his browser to access his web-based personal email account and attaches dozens of files from his laptop hard drive to emails he sends to himself and his girlfriend.
+Clara pops the thumb drive into her purse and heads home with all the documents she believes she is entitled to. - Scenario 2: Freddie Freeloader knows that his employer is wallowing in cash and thinks he's entitled to a "parting gift" as he readies to leave for a competitor.
+So late one night while logged onto CashCo's system on his work-issued laptop, he uses his browser to access his web-based personal email account and attaches dozens of files from his laptop hard drive to emails he sends to himself and his girlfriend. - Scenario 3: Louie Larceny accesses sales data for his most important customers right before leaving his employer and uploads it to his DropBox account using his Google Chrome browser.
+The electronic documents are still on his hard drive, so Louie is convinced that no one will have any idea that he uploaded copies to his personal Cloud-based account.